 UNEARNED REVENUE - Unearned revenue represents payments and/or revenue received but not recognized since it has not yet been earned.
-Unearned revenue primarily consists of rental payments received in advance.
+Unearned revenue primarily consists of rental payments received in advance, as well as a federal grant received in advance during the current fiscal year.